Zyclotrop-j/calcdate/README.md

 ##### Binding depended

-Each parser may provide its own parsing-from-string mechanism using `{....}`-notation.
+Each parser may provide its own parsing-from-string mechanism using `[....]`-notation.

 **Example**
 `{["2012 juillet", "YYYY MMM", "fr"]}` + moment-bindings